mdurrani808/STIC/documentation/src/Notes/CommandLineEnvironment.md

 ### Job Control Use Cases

 It is possible to perform simple edit/compile/debug sessions in a terminal using job control.
-Below is an example
+Below is an example:

 ```console
 # make edits to the code